 Room Temperature Storage: Store this pumpkin bread in an airtight container or bag at room temperature for 3-4 days.
 You can reheat the bread in the microwave for about 30 seconds to make it warm and soft again.

-Freezer Storage: Once the bread has cooled fully, store in a freezer-safe container or bag and freeze for up to 3 months.
+Freezer Storage: Once the loaf has cooled fully, store in a freezer-safe container or bag and freeze for up to 3 months.
 You can freeze individual slices or the full loaf.
 When you're ready to eat it, let the loaf thaw in the refrigerator overnight.
 You can reheat individual slices in the microwave for about 30 seconds to make them warm and soft again.

-Recipe FAQ
+Recipe FAQs

 You can use either chocolate chunks or chocolate chips for this recipe.
 If you'd rather leave out the chocolate completely, you can!